Dacia Duster 4×4 rental

-The Prado TX is a commonly rented vehicle in Morocco – a 3-litre diesel automatic for around £150/day.
+The Prado TX is a commonly rented vehicle in Morocco – a 3-litre diesel €130/day for a manual or €165 for an auto as here.
 Auto diesels were very rare in my day but make sense as rental vehicles.
-The cars had around 100,000km on the clocks but were in good shape.
-Part of the brief was to drive some challenging tracks which I expected would get too much for the well-used and softly sprung TXs.
+The cars had around 100,000km on the clocks but looked in good shape.
+Part of the brief was to find some challenging tracks which I expected would get too much for the heavy, well-used and softly sprung TXs.

 I heard later that a couple of months back an HZJ78 Troopy fell over at the bottom end of this route where a wash-out requires driving steeply up/down the river bank.
 On a few occasions I had to be marshalled over rocks; following the guide’s hand signals to inch left or right.
 Not done that for years but it’s a system that works very well.
 Taking it easy, front and rear bumper clearance were not issues.

-All up, while it was fun to off-road in the Prado and the auto box make light work of the trails, it’s still a big fat, lumbering 4×4 which I’d see no use for elsewhere.
+All up, while it was fun to off-road in the Prado and the auto box make light work of the trails, it’s still a big fat, lumbering 4×4 which I’d have no use for elsewhere.
 I’d sooner do Morocco in a jacked up Audi estate or maybe a rented Duster.

 In February 2023 I was back in a Prado, re-recceing the new version of the route above and then driving one the following week on the actual event.
 Again, one with over 150K on the clock did not light up the diff lock when selected an on this occasion we needed it.
 The newer Prado on the recce and the one I drove the following week (<20k on the clock) worked fine.